Rahul12Arora/HR-Interview-Preparation/README.md

 ## Where Do You See Yourself In 5 Years
 - After 5 years, I would like to see myself being more matured, experienced, knowledgable, and responsible person in your company.
 - Even I want to make a good relationship with all office members and staff.

+## Why Should We Hire You
+- As a fresher, I think I will be a great fit for this role.
+Since I am a quick learner and highly passionate about pursuing a career in this industry, I have already started my groundwork, I have researched about your company, your vision and goals.
+I am sure I can deliver everything that you are looking for in a candidate.